 The Chemex brew method combines both form and function.
-This beautiful glass brewing vessel has been in use since 1941, and produces wonderful clarity in flavor.
+Designed by a chemist, this beautiful glass brewing vessel has been in use since 1941, and produces wonderful clarity in flavor.
 The secret to its success is its heavy filter, which removes lipids and other insolubles that dampen your ability to distinguish nuance.
-The result is a clean, crisp mouth feel and delicate flavor.
-Plus, let’s face it, it just looks really cool.
+The result is a clean, crisp mouth feel, a higher clarity of acidity, and a delicate flavor.
+Plus, let’s face it, it looks great.

 You will need:

 - Chemex paper filter (we prefer bleached filters)

 - burr grinder

 - filtered water heated to between 195 and 205 degrees Fahrenheit

 Let’s get brewing!

 Rinse Your Filter